jellenberger/audio-processing/README.md

 # audio-processing
-Experimentation with audio processing in Python
+Experimenting with audio processing in Python

+Messy.
+It's possible that not all the deps are actually used.